kashmir54/kashmir54.github.io/_ctfs/NACTF/index.md

     item = swap(list(item), combination)

+    '''
-    #Add the first parity bit so the lib can get the 16 bits needed.
+    Add the first parity bit so the lib can get the 16 bits needed.
-    #We know there is one wrong, therefore we will apply it the other way around.
+    We know there is one wrong, therefore we will apply it the other way around.
+    '''
     if item.count('1') % 2 == 0:
       item.insert(0,'1')
     else:
       item.insert(0,'0')

     data = bitarray(''.join(item))
+    '''
-    #Get the result from fixing error:
+    Get the result from fixing error:
+    '''
     final_data.extend(dec(data))

   msg = ''.join(final_data.decode({'1':bitarray('1'), '0':bitarray('0')}))